A1029384756/cstring.dev.blog/posts/hijacking_pipewire_for_fun_and_profit.md

 > need to pass to `libpipewire` itself.

-The benefit to using Odin here might not yet be apparent but in short, it will allow us access to use some nice language features like dynamic arrays, maps, explicit allocators, and the excellent `core` library.
+The benefit to using Odin here might not yet be apparent but in short, it will allow us to use some nice language features like dynamic arrays, maps, explicit allocators, and the excellent `core` library.